FSantosCodes/vessels/README.md

 # vessels
-A shiny dashboard using marine data for Appsilon.
+A shiny dashboard of vessels activity using marine data.
+Done for Appsilon.
 See: https://indoamerica.shinyapps.io/vessels/